Why we bring animals to the UK

 - We typically process adoption applications within a week of receiving them.

-- Depending on the dog’s needs, there may be more than one viewing.
+- Depending on the animal’s needs, there may be more than one viewing.
+This is rare and usually applies to nervous dogs, not cats.

-- All adoptions are subject to a successful home check usually carried out in person or by way of a video-link/video materials.
+- All adoptions are subject to a successful home check which we carry out in person or by way of a video-link/video materials.
 We require a detailed video of the whole perimeter of your garden showing its fencing and content.
 Any further videos of the house and the surrounding area are welcome too.

 - Viewings take place at the relevant fosterer’s home or in their gardens or in a public place nearby (ie a quiet park etc), as appropriate.
-Our fosterers are located in Essex, Hertfordshire, Kent and London.
+Our fosterers are located in Essex, Hertfordshire, Kent, Norfolk.

-- We usually receive a large number of applications for each dog.
-This means we usually short-list several people with whom we conduct interviews and/or viewings.
-We try to inform applicants whether or not there are other applicants for the dog, but even if we have not told you that, please assume that there are,
+- There is often more than one applicant for each animal and our short-list sometimes includes more than one applicant too.
+We endeavour to inform applicants whether or not there are other applicants for the animal they are interested in, but even if we have not told you that, please assume that there are,

-- If an earlier viewing went so well that we believe it would not be prudent/fair to conduct other interviews, or if the circumstances change, we may cancel your viewing.
+- If an earlier viewing went so well that we believe it would not be prudent/fair to conduct other interviews/viewings, or if the circumstances change, we may cancel your viewing.
+We will give you as much notice as we can in the circumstances.

-- To finalise the adoption, you will need you to complete a number of administrative steps including signing our adoption agreement, which we will provide when we get to this stage.
+- In order to finalise the adoption and take the animal home, you will need you to complete a number of administrative steps including signing our adoption agreement, which we will provide when we get to this stage.

 - We will provide advice on how to prepare for the arrival of your new pet.